jrouquie/models/research/object_detection/g3doc/running_pets.md

 You can inspect your bucket using the [Google Cloud Storage browser](https://console.cloud.google.com/storage/browser).

-## Starting Training and Evaluation Jobs on Google Cloud ML Engine
+## Start Training and Evaluation Jobs on Google Cloud ML Engine

 Before we can start a job on Google Cloud ML Engine, we must: